Absolute pitch

-Absolute pitch (AP), often called perfect pitch, is a rare ability of a person to identify or re-create a given musical note without the benefit of a reference tone, it is estimated that 1 in 10,000 people (0.01%) have perfect pitch.
-AP may be demonstrated using linguistic labeling ("naming" a note), associating mental imagery with the note, or sensorimotor responses.
+Absolute pitch (AP), often called perfect pitch, is the ability to identify or re-create a given pitch without the benefit of a reference tone.
+AP may be demonstrated using linguistic labelling ("naming" a note), associating mental imagery with the note, or sensorimotor responses.
 For example, an AP possessor can accurately reproduce a heard tone on a musical instrument without "hunting" for the correct pitch.
+However, pitch labelling is less common than pitch recall.

+About

 The frequency of AP in the general population is not known.
-A proportion of 1 in 10,000 is widely reported, but not supported by evidence; a 2019 review indicated a prevalence of at least 4% amongst music students.
+A proportion of 1 in 10,000 is widely reported, but may not be accurate; a 2019 review indicated a prevalence of at least 4% amongst music students.

 Generally, absolute pitch implies some or all of these abilities, achieved without a reference tone: